adamjansch/Proteusific/README.md

 ## Getting Started

 Proteusific is a ready-to-run code project that requires the latest version of Xcode to compile.
-Fork this repository or download the code ZIP and open in Xcode,
+Fork this repository or download the code ZIP and open in Xcode.
+From there you can build to your iOS or Mac device.

 ## Contributing